f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    |lab-3-10|

 #.
-The service is available and active, you can connect to the Virtual Server
+The service is available and active; you can connect to the Virtual Server
    using Chrome web browser at ``http://10.1.20.121`` and examine its responses:

    |lab-3-11|